What is iron ore?

 How is iron ore mined?

-- First, we explore the geology of the region to find the best iron ore prospects for our mining operations.
+- First, we explore the geology of the region to find the best iron ore prospects for our operations.

 - Once the ideal site has been chosen, the ore is drilled and blasted.